How To Update A Microchip

 How can I find out if my pet is microchipped and what is their microchip number?

 The best way to check if your pet is microchipped is to bring them to a vet clinic or shelter where the staff can scan them for free.
 The staff can tell you the microchip number, whether it's registered in your name and if the microchip has your current contact number and address.
 Remember to have your dog on a lead and cat in a carrier!
+The microchip number may also be on paperwork for your pet but it’s best to bring your pet to a vet or shelter to be scanned for a microchip as occasionally they fall out.

 My pet isn’t microchipped, what should I do?